shuncleopasfang/shuncleopasfang.github.io/_posts/2024-07-05-sql-optimizer-parsing.md

     - 代价模型

 <br>
-<a name="preview-community-open-source-projects-in-query-optimization"></a>
+<a name="community-open-source-projects-in-query-optimization-1"></a>
-## Preview: Community Open-Source Projects in Query Optimization
+## Community Open-Source Projects in Query Optimization

 - Apache Calcite